Alma Thomas: Death and archives

-Alma Thomas died on February 24, 1978, in Howard University Hospital, following aortal surgery.
+Alma Thomas died on February 24, 1978, in Howard University Hospital, following aortic surgery.

-Thomas' papers were donated in several periods between 1979 and 2004 to the Archives of American Art by J. Maurice Thomas, Alma Thomas' sister.
+Thomas' papers were donated in several periods between 1979 and 2004 to the Archives of American Art by her sister, J. Maurice Thomas.

 Artistic style

 Alma Thomas' early work was representational in manner.
-As a black woman, she focused her work on creative spirit rather than race or gender.
-Thomas believed that creativity should be independent of gender or race, creating works with a focus on accidental beauty and the abstraction of color.
+As a Black woman, she focused her work on creative spirit rather than race or gender.
+Thomas believed that creativity should be independent of gender or race, creating works focusing on accidental beauty and the abstraction of color.

 After further education at American University and influenced by James V. Herring and Lois Mailou Jones, her work became more abstract.
 Toward the end of her life, her style moved "to a color-filled, impastoed geometric abstraction of tessellated brushstroke patterns."
 These paintings have been compared to Byzantine mosaics and the pointillist paintings of Georges-Pierre Seurat.
 Thomas' style has qualities similar to West African paintings as well as Byzantine mosaics.